matousp/datasets/scada-iec104/README.md

    * 10122018-104Mega.csv - 04:53:21 hours of the traffic, 104.533 APDUs

 * attacks/ - contains cyber attacks on IEC 104 communication
-          - the attacks were emulated using normal traffic obtained from mega104-17-12-18-ioa.csv file.
+          - the attacks were emulated using normal traffic obtained from mega104-17-12-18.csv file
+          - attack communication covers 2 days and 23 hours of traffic
           - see Readme.txt for details about the attacks
    * injection-attack.csv
    * raw-device.csv